 Experiment 4 demonstrated that it is the duration of a CS- relative to the average IRI in the ITI that determines the speed and degree of inhibition to a CS-.
 When changing the duration of a CS- several intervals are altered.
 The duration of the CS- is altered but so is the interval that the CS- signals about when the next US might be expected.
 For example when the average IRI is 20s, the expected time at which USs will resume is equal to the duration of the CS- plus 20s.
 Similarly if the IRI is 40s then this time must be added to the CS- duration to compute an expected time at which USs resume.
 On this view, the expected delay to reward signaled by the CS- in groups (IRI:CS- duration) 20:20, 20:40, 40:20, 40:40, and 40:80 increases the delay by a factor of 2,3,1.5,2, and 3, respectively.
 Thus the temporal relativity might be based on these intervals.

 Additionally, as a consequence of the procedure we used in the first four experiments, when CS- duration increased the duration of a session increased.
 Consequently, the longer the CS-, the lower was the overall rate of US presentation in the context.
 In fact, the average IRI in the context increases by a factor proportional to the duration of the CS- .
 Because the prior experiments decreased the overall rate of reward in a session in proportion to the duration of a CS-, it was not possible to identify specifically the mechanisms by which variation in temporal factors alters behavior.
 One possibility is that inhibition depends on a comparison between average delay between US’s during the ITI (in the absence of the CS- ) to the average delay signaled by the CS-.
-A second possibility is that inhibition depends on a comparison of the average overall delay between US’s across the session and the delay to the US signaled by a CS-.
-Thus in the earlier experiments, short CS- durations were less potent than long ones because of the higher overall rate of US presentations in the context.
+A second possibility is that inhibition depends on a comparison of the average overall delay between US’s across the whole session and the delay to the US signaled by a CS-.
+Though there is no theoretical view of inhibition that would anticipate this, it is possible in the earlier experiments, that short CS- durations were less potent than long ones because of the higher overall rate of US presentations in the context.
 To test these hypotheses, in the current experiment, we kept the average delay between US’s in the ITI constant as well as the average delay to a US signaled by a CS- while varying the overall average delay to the US in a session.
 If inhibition depends on the comparison between the delay signaled by the CS- and the average delay in the ITI all groups with the same CS- duration should be equivalent.
 Alternatively, if the comparison is between CS- and the overall session delay between US’s those subjects with a higher overall density of US’s relative to CS- duration should show less inhibition.

 Method